 Clearly communicate your requirements and expectations from the new employees before their first day.
 You should also set up proper time frames for training, job reviews, and milestones.

 5. Make New Workers Feel Welcomed

 Working remotely can be a challenge for those accustomed to a traditional shared workspace, so you have to go out of your way to make sure new virtual hires feel comfortable enough to share their thoughts.
 Remote employees must feel a connection with their company to be more motivated to make a positive impression.

 For every new process that you implement, you must review its impact and also results.

 Onboarding any new hire is vitally important, but remote hires come up with special challenges and opportunities in building your team.
 The primary step has to be making them aware of and comfy with social and professional expectations.
-Try to make them feel welcomed, and follow up by gathering right feedback for evaluation and filter your onboarding process.
+Try to make them feel welcome, and follow up by gathering the right feedback for evaluation and filtering your onboarding process.

 Creative Social Intranet’s Onboarding software helps you digitalize the onboarding process along with social engagement and also employee motivation features.